JakBern/EECS_348_Project/team_resources/tasks/overview.md

 ## Parser
 ### Description
 Module responsible for parsing and evaluating user input.
-Will probably get input from the I/O as a Vector of MathNodes.
+Will probably get input from the I/O as a string then parse it to MathNodes.
 **Used in:**
 - GUI and I/O
 **Uses:**